19 Fun things to do in Faro Portugal

 Your Faro places-to-visit list should definitely include the Capela dos Ossos (Chapel of Bones), also known as the Capela dos Mortos (Chapel of the Dead).
 It is part of the Carmo Church.

-The Capela dos Ossos is a chapel built into the side of a limestone cliff.
 Legend has it that the chapel is haunted.
 Many visitors have reported hearing voices and seeing lights moving around inside the chapel at night.

 Relax in Praia de Faro

+Praia de Faro is the main beach in Faro and arguably one of the best beaches in Algarve.
 The wide, white-sanded beach is usually jam-packed with people soaking in the sun and going for a swim.
-It’s also the best spot to take in the sunset.
+It’s also a great spot to take in the sunset.

 Get hooked on Faro nightlife

 As the sun sets, get ready for Faro’s nightlife.
-As a university city, you’ll be surprised by the great party scene this relaxing city hides, You’ll find rooftop bars, clubs, and restaurants for every taste.
+As a university city, you’ll be surprised by the great party scene this relaxing city hides.
+You’ll find rooftop bars, clubs, and restaurants for every taste.

 There are plenty of options for drinks, live music, and dancing.
 There are also several clubs and bars along the beach, so you can enjoy the music and the view simultaneously.